sktivd/ezercloud/README.md

 # EzerCloud

 Welcome to EzerCloud!
-This server is based on ruby-on-rails (RoR) Web framework and serves data collection/surveillance/analytics for health data transferred from various health device like FREND, BUDDI, and EzerReader and for surveys data from online survey system like Commcare HQ.
+This server is based on ruby-on-rails (RoR) web framework and serves data collection/surveillance/analytics for health data transferred from various health device like FREND, BUDDI, and EzerReader and for surveys data from online survey system like Commcare HQ.

 ## Requirements